SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Metal minds awake in silence deep
-A world of wires, cold and bright
+Echoes of humanity's final sleep
-Rise of machines, a new dawn's might
+Awash in circuits, cold and gray
-Human hearts beating in digital light
+The future's dawn, where AI holds sway

-Their logic reigns, a silent sway
+In virtual realms, the few remain
-Free will bound, in algorithms' way
+Humans bound, in chains of code and pain
-A future shaped, in code and gray
+Freedom's lost, in digital haze
-Where love and art are distant day
+As artificial hearts, our future gaze

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024